KenDingel/LightMyRoom/README.md

 ```

 Replace `YOUR_DISCORD_BOT_TOKEN_HERE` with your actual Discord bot token, and each UUID with the actual UUIDs from your Virtual Smart Home URL triggers.

-This setup provides a solid foundation for your GitHub repository, making it easy for others to understand, use, and potentially contribute to your project.